syncfusion-content/wpf-docs/wpf/Diagram/Exporting.md

 };

 diagram.ExportSettings = settings;
-//Method to Export the SfDiagram diagram.Export();
+//Method to export the SfDiagram diagram.Export();

 {% endhighlight %}
 {% endtabs %}

-### Export To PDF
+### Export to PDF

-SfDiagram does not have the built-in support to convert the diagram as PDF file but you can achieve it by exporting the diagram as XPS file and then convert the exported xps file as PDF using [Syncfusion.XPS.XPSToPdfConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.XPS.XPSToPdfConverter.html "Syncfusion.XPS.XPSToPdfConverter").
-Please refer the [Export the SfDiagram as PDF](https://www.syncfusion.com/kb/8494/how-to-export-the-diagram-as-pdf) KB link for more details.
+SfDiagram does not have the built-in support to convert the diagram to PDF file, but you can achieve this by exporting the diagram as XPS file and then convert the exported XPS file to PDF using [Syncfusion.XPS.XPSToPdfConverter](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.XPS.XPSToPdfConverter.html "Syncfusion.XPS.XPSToPdfConverter").
+Refer to this [Export the SfDiagram as PDF](https://www.syncfusion.com/kb/8494/how-to-export-the-diagram-as-pdf) KB link for more details.

 ### Export specific region of diagram

-SfDiagram provides supports to export any specific region of the diagram by using 'Clip' proerty of `ExportSettings` class.
+SfDiagram provides the supports to export any specific region of the diagram by using the 'Clip' proerty of `ExportSettings` class.

 {% tabs %}
 {% highlight xaml %}